dothedada/mmejia-cv/public/assets/data/en.md

 I've been a web developer for over 2 years and a visual communicator and photographer for almost 15.

-I like to create digital and communication tools that democratize access to information, foster critical analysis, and build narratives that promotes more inclusive societies.
+I enjoy creating digital and communicational tools that democratize access to information, encourage critical thinking and build narratives that promote more inclusive societies.

 (This microsite focuses on my work as a developer).